rwynn/gtm/README.md

 		defer session.Close()
 		session.SetMode(mgo.Monotonic, true)
-		// nil options get initialized to gtm.DefaultOptions() ops, errs := gtm.Tail(session, nil)
+		// nil options get initialized to gtm.DefaultOptions() ctx := gtm.Start(session, nil)
-		// Tail returns 2 channels - one for events and one for errors for {
+		// ctx.OpC is a channel to read ops from
+		// ctx.ErrC is a channel to read errors from
+		// ctx.Stop() stops all go routines started by gtm.Start
+		for {
 			// loop forever receiving events
 			select {
-			case err= <-errs:
+			case err= <-ctx.ErrC:
 				// handle errors
 				fmt.Println(err)
-			case op:= <-ops:
+			case op:= <-ctx.OpC:
 				// op will be an insert, delete, update, or drop to mongo
 				// you can check which by calling
 				// op.IsInsert(), op.IsDelete(), op.IsUpdate(), or op.IsDrop()